 Nativity Community Garden

 Youth and adult parishioners interested in organic gardening, composting, water conservation and being good stewards of the land reconnect with the land and share Earth’s bounty for those in need in our community through the Inter-Faith Food Shuttle.
 The garden itself is on the parking lot side of the Education Building.
 Participants are each assigned a raised bed, from which they share a percentage with a nearby low income housing development.
 If you would like to participate, contact Carl Sigel.

 Nativity is one of Audubon NC’s Bird-friendly Communities.
 In February 2015, the Kinder Garden Preschool installed 10 brown-headed nuthatch nesting boxes.
 To become involved in this or other parish environmental initiatives, consider joining Nativity’s Environmental Stewardship Committee and/or contact Carl Sigel.

 The Inter-Faith Food Shuttle (IFFS) pioneers innovative solutions to end hunger in a seven-county area of central North Carolina.
 Part of the Feeding America Network, the IFFS has expanded its mission beyond emergency food provision to sustainable, local solutions to food hardships.
-The Rev. Jill Staton Bullard, a member of Nativity before she was ordained to the Diaconate in 2008, co-founded this organization in 1990 and it has been part of Nativity’s outreach ever since.
+The Rev. Jill Staton Bullard, a member of Nativity before she was ordained to the Diaconate, co-founded this organization in 1990 and it has been part of Nativity’s outreach ever since.
 Nativity members have served on the board and many members are long-time volunteers for IFFS and can help those interested in becoming a volunteer to find a way to help fulfill its mission.

 Leesville Elementary Pride Packs